Spitting Image: History

-Martin Lambie-Nairn proposed a satirical television show featuring caricature puppets created by Peter Fluck and Roger Law.
+Martin Lambie-Nairn proposed a satirical television show with caricature puppets created by Peter Fluck and Roger Law.
 Fluck and Law, who had both attended the Cambridge School of Art, had no previous television experience, but had, for several years, constructed plasticine caricatures to illustrate articles in The Sunday Times magazine.
 The idea for the series was rejected by many in the industry, who thought it would only be suitable for children, but the series was finally accepted for development and first broadcast in 1984.

 English comedy writer and National Lampoon editor Tony Hendra was brought in as a writer; Fluck and Law had met him while they were working in the US.
 Hendra brought in John Lloyd, producer of Not The Nine O'Clock News.
 They were joined by Jon Blair, a documentary producer.
 They then hired Muppet puppeteer Louise Gold.
 Development was funded by the entrepreneur Clive Sinclair.

 The puppets, based on public figures, were designed by Fluck and Law, assisted by caricaturists including David Stoten, Pablo Bach, Steve Bendelack and Tim Watts.
 The episodes included musical parodies by Philip Pope (former member of Who Dares Wins and The Hee Bee Gee Bees) and later Steve Brown.

 In 1984, the first episode of Spitting Image was aired with a laugh track, apparently at the insistence of Central Television.
 This episode was shown to a preview audience before transmission.
 In the early years of the show, Spitting Image was filmed and based in the enterprise zone at London Docklands at the Limehouse Studios, where scriptwriters convened and puppets were manufactured.
 Impressionist Steve Nallon recalls that "they were able to get away with no health and safety, so all of the building of the puppets with all the toxic waste from the foam was just in a warehouse.
 There were no extractor fans; it was quite Dickensian."
 In later series, Spitting Image was recorded at Central's studios in Nottingham with last minute additions being recorded at the Limehouse Studios at Canary Wharf, London.